Oh sleep. We love you. We need you. And we rely on you. But you can be so, so elusive sometimes.

 A bath provides many benefits for sleep, he explains.
 The first benefit being that a bath can alter your body temperature.
-Typically, in the hour before falling asleep, most people's core body temperature drops somewhere between half a degree and one degree Fahrenheit—this is part of the body's natural circadian process.
+Typically, in the hour before falling asleep, most people's core body temperature drops—this is part of the body's natural circadian process.
 But warm baths can facilitate this process, starting by increasing your circulation.

 "To get body temperature back to a normal level, the body releases the heat, leading to overall reduced temperature," Rodgers says.
 "If baths are taken at the right biological time (1–2 hours before bedtime), this natural circadian process is boosted, increasing the chance of falling asleep quicker as well as experiencing better sleep quality."